Effects of Drug and Alcohol Abuse Among High School Students

 Growing up, certain risk factors may be more influential at different stages.
 During early childhood, aggressive behavior, lack of parental supervision, poverty, undiagnosed mental health issues, and child abuse should be addressed with appropriate interventions.
 Without early intervention, some of these situations could escalate and lead to more problems down the line for young students, including trouble in school, hardships in making friends, and isolation, all of which can put a child at risk of experimenting with drugs or alcohol later in life.2

-Not all youth will develop problems with drugs or alcohol, but mounting stressors may make it more likely.
+Not all youth will develop a drug or alcohol use disorder, but mounting stressors may make it more likely.
 Some adverse childhood experiences (ACEs), such as child abuse or divorce, may affect individuals well into adulthood.
 Clinicians may ask about their patients’ adverse childhood experiences in order to assess the impact of early trauma on their lives.
 A higher number of adverse childhood experiences can have a direct effect on an individual’s behavioral health.
 Examples of ACEs include:3

 - Witnessing domestic violence in the home.